 We do not provide donor information to third parties except under the following conditions:

 Designations – If a portion of your donation is directed to another United Way or agency, we provide your name, your contact information, the amount of your donation and your workplace to the organization receiving your donation.
-If you do not want this to occur, please indicate on your pledge form that you wish to remain anonymous.
+If you do not want this to occur, please indicate on your pledge information that you wish to remain anonymous.
 Although we encourage agencies to set high privacy standards, we do not control their policies and we therefore cannot take responsibility for their use of donor contact information.

 Third Party Suppliers – In order to maintain cost effectiveness and continue to provide a high level of donor service, selected third parties (ie: data processing, pledge card scanning, or mailing firms) may conduct processing duties on our behalf.
 These companies will be required by United Way to enter into strict confidentiality agreements and agree not to keep information on file after the contract has been completed.

 As Required By Law – United Way will release information when we are required to comply with the law.

 United Way of Whatcom County Confidential Reporting of Financial Impropriety or Misuse of the Organization’s Resources Policy (Whistleblower Policy)

 Statement of Purpose